Text and image from Family DTS Kona

 The Family Discipleship Training School is about reaching the nations and transforming communities by developing mission-minded families and launching healthy families into international missions.
 Our goal is to see the end of divorce in the Body of Christ so that their marriages and families will bring glory to God in all they do and so that future generations will be raised to know the Lord.
 Intentionally designed for married couples, this school provides the perfect foundation for marriages and families who want to discover God’s purpose for their family.

-With a Family DTS, where we only take on students who are currently married (whether they have kids or not), we deliver all the course content of a DTS, but focus on marriage and family in a way no other DTS can (or should) do.
+A Family DTS only takes on students who are currently married (whether they have kids or not).
+We deliver all the course content of a DTS, but focus on marriage and family in a way no other DTS can (or should) do.
 We prepare our teachers for married students who desire to do missions and ministry together.
 This unique situation creates an amazing learning environment for our students and gives teachers the opportunity to bring marriage applications to every aspect of their teaching.
 We don’t want to see only mom and dad trained as missionaries; we hope to see every member of each family grow in their calling to the Nations.
 In addition to this, alongside the DTS runs the Foundation School, in which the children go through the DTS teaching, creating a Family learning journey.

 Discipleship Training School (DTS) is not merely academic.
 Its purpose is to help students understand God on a personal level.
 Topics covered in the schools typically include “The Character and Nature of God,” “The Holy Spirit” and “Evangelism.”
 The DTS curriculum is designed to familiarize students with the traditional Christian perspective on God’s identity and His desire to lovingly relate with every human.
 The school also includes practical elements that will help students connect with God individually and explain to non-Christians how to do the same.